“These sessions really gave me the confidence to build community and teach complex texts virtually.”

 Ever met a student who’s scared of Shakespeare?
 Do they tremble at his archaic language and shy away from participating in class?
 In this hands-on workshop, we’ll try out fun, standard-aligned ways to make Shakespeare spine-chilling, and decidedly NOT scary!
 With guest appearances by Shakespeare’s witches, fairies, and ghosts from CST's past productions, this teacher workshop will provide a bucket full of tricks and treats you can use when approaching complex texts–at any time of the year.

-Arts Midwest, BP, Helen Brach Foundation, Butler Family Foundation, Crown Family Philanthropies, Fifth Third Bank, First Midwest Bancorp, The Grover Hermann Foundation, Kimberlee Herold, James and Brenda Grusecki, The Malott Family Student Access Fund, Mazza Foundation, Pritzker Foundation Team Shakespeare Fund, and The Segal Family Foundation Student Matinee Fund
+Butler Family Foundation, Fifth Third Chicagoland Foundation, The Malott Family Student Access Fund, Pritzker Foundation Team Shakespeare Fund, Ropes & Gray LLP, Dr. Scholl Foundation, The Segal Family Foundation Student Matinee Fund